Axway/streams-open-docs/content/en/docs/subscribers/subscriber-webhook.md

 | 400 Bad Request | Indicates that the provided data are invalid. |
 | 404 Not found | Indicates that the requested URL does not exist. |

+Beyond those specific errors, you can also receive any of the [generic Streams API errors](/docs/topics-api/#error-codes).

 ## Stop a webhook subscription

 To stop the sending of webhook notifications, simply delete the corresponding webhook subscription with following request: